Om-Amin/MIST-4610-Project/README.md

 1. Query 1 lists the name, email, and number of items loaned of the member who has checked out the most media items.
 <img width="583" alt="Screenshot 2024-10-13 at 11 28 47 PM" src="https://github.com/user-attachments/assets/3fb099b2-812e-43c0-9340-184fbb2f4925">

-Query 1 allows the library to enhance the library's offers, promote member loyalty, and create a more efficient and user centric environment.
+Query 1 allows the library to see its most active members.
+With this information, the library can recognize these members with rewards or incentives such as priority borrowing privileges to create member loyalty and encourage activity.

 2. Query 2 lists the names and emails of members who have never written a review, listed alphabetically.
 <img width="512" alt="Screenshot 2024-10-13 at 11 28 59 PM" src="https://github.com/user-attachments/assets/6dbc9f91-62c4-4c43-ab93-b40a9d6094cd">